Vermont Section 8 Housing

 In Vermont, the maximum amount of rent that Section 8 will pay is determined by the "payment standard."
 The payment standard is the maximum amount of rental assistance that the Section 8 program will provide for a particular housing unit.
 The payment standard is typically based on the fair market rent (FMR) for the area, which is determined by HUD each year.

-It's important to note that the tenant is responsible for paying the difference between the payment standard and the actual rent charged by the landlord.
+The tenant is responsible for paying the difference between the payment standard and the actual rent charged by the landlord.
 If the rent charged by the landlord is higher than the payment standard, the tenant will need to pay the difference out of pocket.
 If the rent charged by the landlord is lower than the payment standard, the tenant will typically pay a lower amount of rent.

 Income Limits for Section 8 Housing in Vermont